Robert Peake the Elder: Lady Elizabeth Pope

 Peake's portrait of Lady Elizabeth Pope may have been commissioned by her husband, Sir William Pope, to commemorate their marriage in 1615.
 Lady Elizabeth is portrayed with her hair loose, a symbol of bridal virginity.
 She wears a draped mantle—embroidered with seed pearls in a pattern of ostrich plumes—and a matching turban.
 The mantle knotted on one shoulder was worn in Jacobean court masques, as the costume designs of Inigo Jones indicate.
 The painting's near-nudity, however, makes the depiction of an actual masque costume unlikely.
 Loose hair and the classical draped mantle also figure in contemporary personifications of abstract concepts in masques and paintings.
-Yale art historian Ellen Chirelstein argues that Peake is portraying Lady Elizabeth as a personification of America, since her father, Sir Thomas Watson, was a major shareholder in the Virginia Company.Chirelstein, "Lady Elizabeth Pope: The Heraldic Body", in Renaissance Bodies, 36–59.
+Yale art historian Ellen Chirelstein argues that Peake is portraying Lady Elizabeth as a personification of America, since her father, Sir Thomas Watson, was a major shareholder in the Virginia Company.

 Assessment

 In 1598, Francis Meres, in his Palladis Tamia, included Peake on a list of the best English artists.
 In 1612, Henry Peacham wrote in The Gentleman's Exercise that his "good friend Mr Peake", along with Marcus Gheeraerts, was outstanding "for oil colours".
 Ellis Waterhouse suggested that the genre of elaborate costume pieces was as much a decorative as a plastic art.
 He notes that these works, the "enamelled brilliance" of which has become apparent through cleaning, are unique in European art and deserve respect.
 They were produced chiefly by the workshops of Peake, Gheeraerts the Younger, and De Critz.
 Sheeran detects the influence of Hilliard's brightly patterned and coloured miniatures in Peake's work and places Peake firmly in the "iconic tradition of late Elizabethan painting".
 He employed techniques from European Mannerism and followed the artificial and decorative style characteristic of Elizabethan painting.
-By the time he was appointed serjeant-painter in 1607, his compelling and semi-naive style was somewhat old fashioned compared with De Critz and other contemporaries.Tate Britain However, Peake's portraits of Prince Henry are the first to show his subject in ‘action’ poses.
+By the time he was appointed serjeant-painter in 1607, his compelling and semi-naive style was somewhat old fashioned compared with De Critz and other contemporaries.
+However, Peake's portraits of Prince Henry are the first to show his subject in ‘action’ poses.